PLD Industry Perspective – New and Intriguing Player Entering the Ring.

 Steve received a B.S.E. in Electrical Engineering and Computer Science from Princeton University.
 He holds over 240 patents.
 In 2002, he broke Thomas Edison's record for the number of patents filed by an individual in a single year.
 In 2011, he was awarded the World Technology Award for IT hardware innovation.

-Alain Bismuth, Vice President, Marketing and Business DevelopmentPrior to joining Tabula, Alain Bismuth, a 25-year veteran of the semiconductor industry, was vice president of Altera’s HardCopy product group.
+Alain Bismuth, Sr. Vice President, Chief Marketing OfficerPrior to joining Tabula, Alain Bismuth, a 25-year veteran of the semiconductor industry, was vice president of Altera's HardCopy product group.
 In this role he launched the HardCopy product line, the most successful line of structured ASIC products to date.

 Previously, Alain was vice president of Altera's consumer, computer, and industrial business group, where he lead the rapid growth of Altera's business outside of the communications market segment, particularly in new, high-volume consumer applications.
 Alain also led the definition and launch of Altera's Cyclone FPGA family, the world's first true low-cost FPGA product targeting high-volume consumer applications.